 The ATO’s view that a lump sum payment made in these circumstances, irrespective of how it is described, is generally ordinary income and not a capital receipt.

 As such, the ATO requires the medical practitioner to include the full amount of the lump sum payment in their assessable income, with no potential to reduce this via the small business CGT concessions.

 These types of arrangements are currently on the ATO’s radar.

 The taxation impact of a medical practitioner treating these receipts as capital rather than revenue may be substantial, and may open a practitioner up to interest and penalties should the ATO review.
 It is therefore crucial that you are receiving appropriate advice in regards to these receipts, including both prior and future treatment.

-For assistance in determining the correct taxation treatment on these lump sum payments or with any ATO activity or review that is occurring, contact Christopher Spanos, Private Clients Manager or your Pitcher Partners expert.
+For assistance in determining the correct taxation treatment on these lump sum payments or with any ATO activity or review that is occurring, contact Christopher Spanos, Private Business and Family Advisory Manager or your Pitcher Partners expert.